thoughtspot/thoughtspot.github.io/_end-user/pinboards/request-access.md

 {% include image.html file="sharing-requestaccess.png" title="Request access" alt="If you do not have view access to a pinboard, you can send an email requesting access to it." caption="Request access" %}

 The user adds an optional message explaining why they need to view or edit the pinboard, and clicks **Request access** to send an email to the pinboard owner.
+The email also goes to your administrator, and to [ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html).

 A message appears, telling the user who owns the pinboard: